Festival. Based on what I'd read, I was expecting some sort of Tarantino rip-off.

-I've been following the press on this film from the moment I first read
+I've been following the press on this film from the moment I first read about it.

 I've seen several glowing reviews, most recently in Variety, for this film,the actors and the cannot-be-more-than-fresh-out-of-high-school-himself looking Writer/Director, who shared with the audience that his age was somewhere "in the low two digits."